p2-inc/keycloak-orgs/README.md

 ## Overview

 If you search for "multi-tenant Keycloak", you'll find several opinionated approaches, each promising, and each with their own tradeoffs.
 This project represents one such approach.
 It was built initially for a multi-tenant, public cloud, SaaS application.
-It has now been, in the form of the [Phase Two](https://phasetwo.io) cloud offering, by several other companies for the same purpose.
+It has now been, in the form of the [Phase Two](https://phasetwo.io) cloud offering, adopted by several other companies for the same purpose.

 Other approaches that we tried and decided against were:
 - One Realm for each tenant